Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

-The table shows the expected & actual power and the power tolerance for each subsystem provided by the power controller.
+The table above shows the expected & actual power and the power tolerance for each subsystem provided by the power controller.
 The power tolerance significantly varies in the loop controller subsystem due to inaccurate expected  current since the expected current supplied to the loop controller was 0.05 A. However, the subsystem required only 0.0318 A.  Therefore, the tolerance is high for the loop controller subsystem.

 https://youtu.be/cqpJeXbbNOQ?feature=shared